machikolacey/composermlacey/README.md

 ```

-2. In your chosen IDE, open your folder and create a project
+2. In your chosen IDE, open the folder

 3. Create a virtual environment to load these packages.